openshift/osd-example-operator/README.md

 # osd-example-operator

-This repository serves as a test bed for the SD-CICD team to build tooling and support operators with minimal impact on other teams.
+This repository serves as a test bed for the SD-CICD team to build tooling and support operators with minimal impact on other teams

 ## Complete SOP on operator test harness